top of page

 Getting Started in Herbalism

-Herbalism combines curiosity, observation, and respect for plants.
-Beginners should start local and small.
-Grow forgiving herbs such as chamomile, calendula, lemon balm, mint, rosemary, and thyme.
-These teach plant identification and provide immediate harvestable medicine.
+Embarking on the journey of herbalism combines curiosity, observation, and respect for plants.
+As beginners, we should start local and small.
+Growing forgiving herbs such as chamomile, calendula, lemon balm, mint, rosemary, and thyme can be incredibly rewarding.
+These plants teach us about identification and provide immediate harvestable medicine.

 Learning, Community, and Certification

-Formal education can deepen knowledge and provide certification pathways.
+Formal education can deepen our knowledge and provide pathways to certification.

 Reputable programs include:

-• The Herbal Academy: beginner to clinical programs with Professional Path packages
+• The Herbal Academy: Offers beginner to clinical programs with Professional Path packages.

-• Chestnut School of Herbal Medicine: immersive courses emphasizing ecology and practical herbalism
+• Chestnut School of Herbal Medicine: Provides immersive courses emphasizing ecology and practical herbalism.

-• David Winston’s Center for Herbal Studies: clinical-level training respected by professionals
+• David Winston’s Center for Herbal Studies: Offers clinical-level training respected by professionals.

 Evidence, Safety, and Practice